dvoudouris/MATLAB_material/README.md

-# Introduction to MATLAB Course
+# Introduction to MATLAB

-This repository contains introductory materials for learning MATLAB, covering essential topics such as basic operations, matrices, plotting, and more.
+This repository contains introductory material for learning MATLAB, covering fundamental topics such as basic operations, matrices, plotting, and more.

 Each topic folder includes:
 - A `-.m` file with new material for demonstration.